qifu04/apriltags_cuda/Installer/bin/camerascanner/README.md

 # Camerascanner
-A helper function by Segan to read the serial number of a camera and the index 0 id of the camera as the /dev/video device.
+A helper function by Segen to read the serial number of a camera and the index 0 id of the camera as the /dev/video device.
 It is structured as ${serial}:${videoid}.

 ## building
 ```bash